IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ## Section 2 - To build and deploy an application on IBM Cloud Kubernetes Service using Tekton Pipeline

-Tekton is a powerful and flexible Kubernetes-native open-source framework for creating CI/CD systems.
+[Tekton](https://github.com/tektoncd/pipeline) is a powerful and flexible Kubernetes-native open-source framework for creating CI/CD systems.
 It allows you build, test, and deploy across multiple cloud providers or on-premises systems by abstracting away the underlying implementation details.
-You can read more about [Tekton](https://github.com/tektoncd/pipeline).
 The high level concept of Tekton Pipeline can be explained as below.

 The Tekton Pipeline project extends the Kubernetes API by five additional custom resource definitions (CRDs) to define pipelines:
 * Task - Task describes individual jobs and defines a set of build steps such as compiling code, running tests, and building and deploying images.